toml-lang/compliance/docs/README.md

 Hello there!
 If you're reading this, you're likely implementing/maintain a TOML parser/writer (or... you're a really curious person! go you!).
 Thank you for your interest in TOML!

-For using this compliance test suite (with included runner), with a TOML decoder / encoder (parser / writer), a [specific interface](interfaces.md) to them needs to be provided.
+For using this compliance test suite, to test a TOML decoder / encoder, a [specific interface](interfaces.md) to them needs to be provided.
 This interface (and test files themselves) utilize a [JSON encoding](json-encoding.md) of TOML documents.

 ## Usage